BarasBostjan/Multifinger-gripper/SW/readme.md

 - The main part of the program, marked with the comment "Main," contains the commands or functions that control the gripper.

 - After the main section, the motors are turned off, and the connection between the motors and MATLAB is terminated.

-- At the end of the program, all functions used to control the gripper are declared.

 ## Basic Settings